Find out how sales content can take prospects from not knowing anything about you to wanting to meet with you.

 Unfortunately, I can’t tell you in this short blog the process for actually writing ebooks and blogs and all that.
 Your best bet is to get a specialized content strategist/writer on your team to help.
 (Ahem...like us.)

-To figure out “what to say,” you need to have a clear vision of what the business drivers are that makes a person want to change.
+To figure out “what to say,” you need to have a clear vision of what the business drivers are that make a person want to change.
 You need to get into the mind of your target – think from their perspective.
-Here are four questions that can help you brainstorm on articles that will engage your prospects.
+Here are four questions that can help you brainstorm articles that will engage your prospects.

 1. Highest Priorities